FishWivesStudio/FishWivesStudio/README.md

 A **2D platformer** where you play as a lost cat trying to find its way home.

-Players explore colorful environments, overcome platforming challenges, and gradually uncover the path leading back home.
+Players explore colourful environments, traverse challenging platforms, and slowly uncover lost items that lead you back home.
+Catformer is a pixel art game with emotional storytelling and magical enviroments to explore.
+And obviously there is a purr button!

 ### Early Sneak Peeks